-8.8 Special accommodation for disability, religious, and other reasons:
+8.8 Special accommodation for disability, pregnancy, religious, and other reasons:

 a.
-Students registered with Disability Services for Students may be granted special accommodation with regard to attendance, availability of study materials, and assessment requirements (including mid-term and final examinations as per the Academic Accommodation and Access for Students with Disabilities policy.
+Students registered with Disability Services for Students may be granted special accommodation with regard to attendance, availability of study materials, and assessment requirements (including mid-term and final examinations) as per the Academic Accommodation and Access for Students with Disabilities policy.

 Students must arrange such special accommodations according to stated procedures and deadlines established by Disability Services for Students.
-Instructors must provide mid-term and final examinations for students who are being specially accommodated according to the processes and deadlines established by Disability Services for Students b.
-Students may also request special accommodation with regard to attendance (including of mid-term and final examinations) for religious reasons.
+Instructors must provide mid-term and final examinations for students who are being specially accommodated according to the processes and deadlines established by Disability Services for Students.

+b.
+Students may also request special accommodation with regard to attendance, availability of study materials, and assessment requirements (including mid-term and final examinations) for reasons related to pregnancy.